 Natural criteria against which the Great Barrier Reef was inscribed on the World Heritage List in 1981.
-Examples of World Heritage values of the Great Barrier Reef for which the property was inscribed on the World Heritage List in 1981. indigenous temperate species derived from tropical species; living coral colonies (including some of the world's oldest); inshore coral communities of southern reefs; five floristic regions identified for continental islands and two for coral cays; the diversity of flora and fauna, including: - Macroalgae (estimated 400-500 species); Porifera (estimated 1500 species, some endemic, mostly undescribed); Cnidaria: Corals - part of the global centre of coral diversity and including: hexacorals (70 genera and 350 species, including 10 endemic species); octocorals (80 genera, number of species not yet estimated); - Tunicata: Ascidians (at least 330 species); Bryozoa (an estimated 300-500 species, many undescribed); Crustacea (at least 1330 species from 3 subclasses); Worms: Polychaetes (estimated 500 species); Platyhelminthes: include free-living Turbellaria (number of species not yet estimated), polyclad Turbellaria (up to 300 species) and parasitic helminthes (estimated 1000's of species, most undescribed); Phytoplankton (a diverse group existing in two broad communities); Mollusca (between 5000-8000 species); Echinodermata (estimated 800 extant species, including many rare taxa and type specimens); • fishes (between 1200 and 2000 species from 130 families, with high species diversity and heterogeneity; includes the Whale Shark Rhynchodon typus); seabirds (between 1.4 and 1.7 million seabirds breeding on islands); marine reptiles (including 6 sea turtle species, 17 sea snake species, and 1 species of crocodile); marine mammals (including 1 species of Dugong (Dugong dugon), and 26 species of whales and dolphins terrestrial flora: see "Habitats: Islands" and; terrestrial fauna, including: invertebrates (pseudoscorpions, mites, ticks, spiders, centipedes, isopods, phalangids, millipedes, collombolans and 100 families of insects from 20 orders collembolans and 109 families of insects from 20 orders,
+Examples of World Heritage values of the Great Barrier Reef for which the property was inscribed on the World Heritage List in 1981.
+Polychaetes (estimated 500 species); Platyhelminthes: include free-living Turbellaria (number of species not yet estimated), polyclad Turbellaria (up to 300 species) and parasitic helminthes (estimated 1000's of species, most undescribed); Phytoplankton (a diverse group existing in two broad communities); Mollusca (between 5000-8000 species); Echinodermata (estimated 800 extant species, including many rare taxa and type specimens); Fishes (between 1200 and 2000 species from 130 families, with high species diversity and heterogeneity includes the Whale Shark Rhynchodon typus); Seabirds (between 1.4 and 1.7 million seabirds breeding on islands); Marine reptiles (including 6 sea turtle species, 17 sea snake species, and 1 species of crocodile); Marine mammals (including 1 species of Dugong (Dugong dugon), and 26 species of whales and dolphins); Terrestrial flora: see "Habitats: Islands" and; Terrestrial fauna, including: Invertebrates (pseudoscorpions, mites, ticks, spiders, centipedes, isopods, phalangids, millipedes, collembolans and 109 families of insects from 20 orders, and large over-wintering aggregations of butterflies); and Vertebrates (including seabirds (see above), reptiles: crocodiles and turtles, 9 snakes and 31 lizards, mammals); The integrity of the inter-connections between ree and island networks in terms of dispersion, recruitment, and the subsequent gene flow of many taxa; Processes of dispersal, colonisation and establishmer of plant communities within the context of island biogeography (e.g. dispersal of seeds by air, sea and vectors such as birds are examples of dispersion, colonisation and succession); The isolation of certain island populations (e.g. recent speciation evident in two subspecies of the butterfly Tirumala hamata and the evolution of distinct races of the bird Zosterops spp);